Josh Bycel

 Josh Bycel is a television writer/producer.
 He has worked on such shows as Veronica's Closet, It's All Relative, Andy Barker P.I., and American Dad!.
-He was hired as the executive producer and co-showrunner (along with Bill Lawrence) for the final season of Scrubs.
+He was hired as the executive producer and co-showrunner (along with Bill Lawrence) for the ninth season of Scrubs.
 He was most recently a writer and executive producer on Happy Endings, The Big Show Show, and Solar Opposites.
 Bycel once wrote column for The Huffington Post in 2016.